Clemens C. J. Roothaan

-Clemens C. J. Roothaan (August 29, 1918 – June 17, 2019) was a Dutch physicist and chemist known for his development of the self-consistent field theory of molecular structure.
+Clemens Carel Johannes Roothaan (August 29, 1918 – June 17, 2019) was a Dutch physicist and chemist known for his development of the self-consistent field theory of molecular structure.

 Biography

 Roothaan was born in Nijmegen.
 He enrolled TU Delft in 1935 to study electrical engineering.
 Roothaan was studying physics at university when World War II broke out.
 As a Catholic citizen, he was temporarily allowed to continue studying.
 During World War II his brother Vic was involved with the Dutch Resistance, and when German soldiers came to the house looking for him they didn’t find Vic, but took Clemens Roothaan and his younger brother Jan instead.
 Later he and his brother Jan were sent to the Vught concentration camp for suspected involvement with the Dutch Resistance.
 On September 5, 1944, the remaining prisoners of the camp (including the Roothaan brothers) were moved to the Sachsenhausen camp in Germany ahead of the advancing Allies.
 Near the end of the war, the Sachsenhausen inmates were sent on a death march which Roothaan's brother did not survive.

 While a prisoner of war he was able to pursue his studies in physics together with other professors and students under the formal guidance of Philips.
 The work he was assigned to while cooperating with Philips was a foundation for his master's thesis.
 He obtained his master's degree in physics from TU Delft on October 14, 1945.
 After that he moved to USA, where he did his PhD thesis with Robert S. Mulliken from the University of Chicago, on semiempirical MO theory, while holding a post at The Catholic University of America in Washington, D.C..
 He realised that the then current approach to molecular orbital theory was incorrect and changed his topic to what resulted in the development of the Roothaan equations.
 Prof. Mulliken mentions this work in his Nobel lecture as follows:

 I tried to induce Roothaan to do his Ph.D. thesis on Hückel-type calculations on substituted benzenes.
 But after carrying out some very good calculations on these he revolted against the Hückel method, threw his excellent calculations out the window, and for his thesis developed entirely independently his now well known all-electron LCAO SCF self-consistent-field method for the calculation of atomic and molecular wave functions, now appropriately referred to, I believe, as the Hartree-Fock-Roothaan method.